Associate the uppercase letter C and lowercase letter c with the /k/ sound in words such as cookies, candy, and caramel.

 - Mixing bowl, mixing spoon, and measuring cups

 - Ingredients for caramel cookies (see recipe below)

 - Circle C design*

-The children will cook caramel cookies as they practice the /k/ sound in words that begin with the letter C, such as cook, caramel, cookies, and candy.
+Tell the children that they will search for caramel cookies as they practice saying the /k/ sound in words that begin with the letter C, such as cook, caramel, cookies, and candy.

 - Have the children chant, “/k/, /k/, /k/” as they search the classroom.

 - When the children find a cookie, have them shout, “C for cookie” and allow them to crunch on their cookie.

 - After all the cookies have been found, give each child a cookie graphic and have them write a letter C on the back of each card.

 - Display the Cook and Clean target text so that the children can see it.

 - Read the text together as a class.